 Jakarta (25/10) – For the second time, the Jakarta International Competition Forum (JICF) was held by the Commission for the Supervision of Business Competition (KPPU), at Grand Ballroom of Hotel Indonesia Kempinski on October 25, 2017.
-This bi-annual event was started by an opening by Chairman of KPPU, M. Syarkawi Rauf, and a keynote address by Minister of Communications and Informatics, Rudiantara.
+This bi-annual event was started with an opening by Chairman of KPPU, M. Syarkawi Rauf, and a keynote address by Minister of Communications and Informatics, Rudiantara.

 In his opening speech, Syarkawi stressed the need for KPPU to contribute to the development of the digital economy in Indonesia and the world.
-Where digital technology and social networking has now been able to change the way a person determines a value of goods and services.
+Digital technology and social networking has now been able to change the way a person determines a value of goods and services.
 “Digital technology has transformed very quickly, including on existing goods and services, where there is a huge transformation in the market.
 The world is getting narrow, and the market is getting closer, “said Syarkawi.

 This statement is in line with Rudiantara speech that Indonesia is a huge market for digital market activity.
 In Indonesia, digital marketing is experiencing robust growth throughout a specific platform.
 “This certainly invites many digital investors to develop their products in Indonesia,” he explained.